Will Future Technology Be the End of Compassion? > Review of Feed by M.T. Anderson

-"A man with leprosy came to him and begged him on his knees, 'If you are willing, you can make me clean.'
-Jesus was indignant.
-He reached out his hand and touched the man.'I am willing,' he said.'Be clean!'"~ Mark 1:40-41
+"A man with leprosy came and knelt in front of Jesus, begging to be healed.
+“If you are willing, you can heal me and make me clean,” he said.
+Moved with compassion, Jesus reached out and touched him.“I am willing,” he said.“Be healed!”"~ Mark 1:40-41

 Jesus was and is willing to help and show compassion, Titus wasn't.

 Though I stated at the beginning that this book left me feeling saddened, I would still recommend it.
 The themes hit close to home as we live in a world more and more influenced by consumerism, entertainment, surface-level connections, and apathy.
 Thus I believe readers can gain awareness and perspective on the impact of these factors in our spiritual lives through reading about Titus and Violet.

 P.S.
 Don't forget to subscribe to my exclusive monthly newsletter and gain access to the Members area which includes free resources!
 Also, let's be dear friends.
 Follow me on all my social media.
 Leave a comment below; I'd love to hear from you.

 Check local library listing through WorldCat

 In all transparency, the above links are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Only products that I have used first hand and that I fully believe in and support have affiliate links.
 If you choose to use the affiliate links, I will receive a small commission.
 My posts are not in any way sponsored.
 All opinions expressed are my own.